elvli/Obsidian/CS Notes/Interview Questions/Google Hiring Assessment.md

 Which action would you be least likely to take in response?
 - Politely decline a gift card form the client
 - Seek manager permission and then accept a gift
-- **Offer to give half of the cash value back to the client**
+- <u>Offer to give half of the cash value back to the client</u>
 - Accept but share the give with the team

 Which action would you be most likely to take in response?
 - Suggest your coworker speak to the new analyst about the comment
-- **Talk to the person who made that comment about how the joke was inappropriate**
+- <u>Talk to the person who made that comment about how the joke was inappropriate</u>
 - Send out a general email to your team about respecting other coworkers
 - Give the coworker who received the comment advice on how to better fit into the workplace